Westfield Chatswood

 Westfield Chatswood is a large indoor shopping centre in the suburb of Chatswood in the Lower North Shore of Sydney.

 Transport

 The Metro North West & Bankstown and North Shore railway lines offer frequent services to Chatswood station which is a short walk from the centre.

-Westfield Chatswood has bus connections operated by Busways, CDC NSW and Keolis Downer Northern Beaches services to the Sydney CBD, North Shore and Northern Sydney, as well as surrounding suburbs with bus stops on Victoria Avenue.
+Westfield Chatswood has bus connections operated by Busways, CDC NSW and Keolis Northern Beaches services to the Sydney CBD, North Shore and Northern Sydney, as well as surrounding suburbs with bus stops on Victoria Avenue.

-Westfield Chatswood also has a multi level car park with 2,831 spaces.
+Westfield Chatswood also has a multi-level car park with 2,855 spaces.